CVarisco/create-component-app/README.md

 1) Create a folder with all the files and put the `COMPONENT_NAME` constant to replace the name of your component.
 *Note: the extension of the file will be used (so, use whatever you want)*
+*Note: file with name "index" will not renamed*

 2) Specify the `templatePath` in the configuration object and set the `type:"custom"`: